SearchingSteve/Semester2-FinalSprint/README.md

 4. Submit a pull request.

 ## License

-This project is licensed under the MIT License.
+This project is provided for personal use only.
+Redistribution, modification, or commercial use in any form is strictly prohibited without prior written permission from the author.